amriteshrai7810/ML_Capstone_Project_1/README.md

 # About Gurgaon Real Estate Analysis and Property Price Prediction
-This project is built on machine learning algorithms with the aim of assisting individuals looking to purchase properties in Gurgaon.
-It provides recommendations and predictions for various factors to aid in the decision-making process.
-The aim of building this project was to empower buyers by providing them with insights into property prices and facilities, assisting them in making informed decisions
+This project leverages data analysis techniques to provide insights for individuals looking to purchase properties in Gurgaon.
+Through extensive exploration of property data, it offers in-depth analysis of factors such as pricing trends, property distribution, and key amenities.
+The project aims to help buyers make informed decisions by uncovering patterns and correlations in property features, location, and price, enhancing the property selection process.

 # Video Demo on LinkedIn
 LinkedIn Link: [linkedin.com](https://www.linkedin.com/feed/update/urn:li:activity:7171491581231902721/)

 # Description

-> Model_Development
-- It offers a Streamlit web dashboard to assist you in the process of buying properties in Gurgaon
+## Gurgaon Real Estate Data Analysis and Price Prediction

+- Data Exploration: Analyzed 3,800+ property data points, including location, price, room types, and amenities.
+Categorized properties into minimal, semi-luxurious, and luxurious types.
+- Location and Price Insights: Mapped geo data, explored price trends by area, and analyzed flat distribution (2BHK, 3BHK) with corresponding price ranges.
-- Price Predictor: This page utilizes Random Forest Regressor and XGBoost to predict property prices based on selected options.
-It employs linear regression feature importance to estimate changes in variables for different options
+- Price Prediction: Developed a Random Forest Regressor to predict property prices based on selected features, offering users price expectations.
-- Analysis App: Leveraging GeoMap (Plotly), word clouds, and various charts, this page assists users in analyzing properties and their prices
-- Recommend Apartments: This feature suggests similar apartments based on price, facilities, and distance, utilizing a custom function with weighted cosine similarity
-	- Image Loader: Utilizing BeautifulSoup and requests, this feature dynamically scrapes and loads images for the recommended apartments

-> MlWebDashboard
+- Society Recommendation: Built a recommendation system based on proximity to key locations like hospitals and malls to help users find similar societies.
+- Web Scraping: Used BeautifulSoup and requests to dynamically scrape property data for analysis and recommendations.

-# EDA & Scraping
+## MLWebDashboard - EDA & Scraping

-- Used Selenium and BeautifulSoup to scrape data from 99acres
+- Data Collection: Scraped real estate data from 99acres using Selenium and BeautifulSoup.
-- Applied various techniques, including data cleaning, feature engineering, and model building, using Numpy, Pandas, Dtale, Seaborn, Matplotlib, and Scikit-learn

-# Run the Project
-- Step 1: Run "pip install -r requirements.txt" to install all necessary packages.
-This command installs the required packages in your Python environment, either globally or locally, based on the context in which the command is executed
-- Step 2: Launch the website on your local server by running 'streamlit run Home.py' after navigating to the project directory

-# How to use the project
-- If you are looking to buy properties in Gurgaon and lack information about costs or suitable areas, or if you are contemplating a move to a new society, this website can provide assistance.
-It offers estimates of property costs based on your desired facilities and can recommend similar societies if you are considering relocating to a new location in Gurgaon
+- Data Analysis: Cleaned and preprocessed data using Numpy, Pandas, and Dtale.
+Conducted exploratory data analysis (EDA) to uncover insights on property types, pricing trends, and area distribution.
+- Visualization: Utilized Seaborn and Matplotlib for visualizing price distributions, room types, and location-based trends to help understand property market dynamics.
+- Feature Engineering: Analyzed key features like amenities and flat configurations to better categorize and predict property prices.